 MFRA undertakes extensive consultation on all aspects of planning including the IRMP and changes to how we provide our services.
-All relevant Integrated Risk Management Plan 2017-20, IRMP Supplement 2019/21 documentation is available in the Authority section of the website.
-Planning for the IRMP Supplement 2019/21 started during 2018/19 with full reports available at Authority Budget Committee on 28th February 2019 and Authority on 3rd July 2019.
+All relevant IRMP Supplement 2019/21 and Integrated Risk Management Plan 2021-24 documentation is available in the Authority section of the website.
+Planning for the IRMP 2021/24 started during 2019 with full reports available at Authority Budget Committee on 25th February 2021 and Authority on 30th June 2021.

-We consult with our communities at independently facilitated public consultation events in the five districts council areas.
+We consult with our communities at independently facilitated public consultation events in the five Merseyside council areas.
 Principal Officers and management teams deliver briefings and consultation exercises with staff, representative bodies, Councillors, partners, stakeholders and Local Authority leaders.
+Due to Covid 19 restrictions all the pre-IRMP 2021-24 consultation meetings were hosted online via Zoom and again during the draft IRMP consultation we held all public meetings via Zoom.

-Consultation with stakeholders within the community is embedded within all aspects of planning in MFRA with all relevant documentation available on the MFRA website and in the Integrated Risk Management Plan 2017-20 and IRMP Supplement 2019/21.
+Consultation with stakeholders within the community is embedded within all aspects of planning in MFRA with all relevant documentation available on the MFRA website.
 During the planning process we host a wide variety of consultation and engagement forums including:

-- Public consultation facilitated by an independent partner organisation ORS Consultation Report can be found in the Authority section of the MFRA website under the Authority Budget Committee on 28th February 2019 and Authority on 3rd July 2019. - Staff consultation - Local authority and strategic partner consultations - Staff representative bodies (trade unions)
+- Public consultation facilitated by an independent partner organisation ORS Consultation Report can be found in the Authority section of the MFRA website under the Authority Budget Committee on 25th February 2021 and Authority on 30th June 2021. - Staff consultation - Local authority, stakeholder and strategic partner consultations - Staff representative bodies (trade unions)

-For the IRMP 2019/21 Supplement consultation lasting 12 weeks was conducted to review the IRMP 2017/20 actions and to seek approval for proposals for 2019/21 onwards.
+For the IRMP 2019/21 Supplement and IRMP 2021-24 consultation lasting 12 weeks was conducted to review the proposals and to seek approval for proposals for 2019/21 onwards.
 Results of this can also be found on the Fire Authority page on the MFRA website.

 Merseyside Fire and Rescue Authority wishes to continue to be provided with assurance in relation to its fire and rescue service including financial health, governance arrangements and service delivery performance.
-Consultation with interested parties will take place during 2020/21 when preparing the Integrated Risk Management Plan 2021-24.
+Consultation with interested parties took place during 2021 around proposals in IRMP 2021-24 to relocate Croxteth and Aintree fire stations, including the Training and Development Academy to new state of the art facilities at a site on Long Lane, Aintree.
 The communities of Merseyside can be assured of the Authority's absolute commitment to continuing to deliver the best service it possibly can.